getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 This is used for processing forms.

-#### onPageProcessed (disabled by default)
+#### onPageProcessed

 After a page is parsed and processed.
 This is fired for **every page** in the Grav system.
-This is disabled by default for performance reasons.
+With caching performance is not a problem because this even will not run on a cached page, only when the cache is cleared or a cache-clearing event occurs.

-#### onFolderProcessed (disabled by default)
+#### onFolderProcessed

 After a folder is parsed and processed.
 This is fired for **every folder** in the Grav system.
-This is disabled by default for performance reasons.
+With caching performance is not a problem because this even will not run on a cached page, only when the cache is cleared or a cache-clearing event occurs.

 [plugintutorial]: plugin-tutorial
 [lifecycle]: ../advanced/grav-lifecycle